01732 496 523

-Rising damp is a common problem.
-If left untreated it can become serious.
-Rising damp to the walls of habitable rooms will require treatment.
-When left untreated it can cause:
+Rising damp is a common problem and if you ignore it, it can become serious.
+Rising damp that reaches the walls of habitable rooms always needs treatment.

-Nearly all building materials are porous.
-Where these materials are on contact with a source of moisture, such as the damp ground at the base of walls, moisture within the ground enters the porosity of these materials, and because water has a surface tension, the moisture within the ground is able to climb upwards into the wall due to a phenomenon called capillary action.
+Most building materials are porous.
+When these materials touch a source of moisture, such as damp ground at the base of walls, the water enters their pores.
+Because water has surface tension, it climbs upwards into the wall through a process known as capillary action.
+This is the essence of what causes rising damp in structures.

 In the UK, with standard wall construction, rising damp will generally rise to about 1m to 1.2m above ground level, but with thicker stone walls such as sandstone, rising damp may be seen at 1.5m or sometimes even higher.